Home » Phonics at Secondary School and for Older Teens and Adults

 Word level reading difficulties at secondary school (England):

-The failure to ensure that all children in early primary are taught ”a vigorous programme of phonics work” (Rose report 2006), to enable them to use phonics as the sole mechanism for decoding print, rather than multi-cue word-guessing, has had serious, long-term negative consequences for vast numbers of secondary students.
-This includes many who are articulate and academically able, scoring above the expected standard in the ‘end of primary’ reading comprehension test.
-Secondary teacher Heather Fearn explains:
+The failure to ensure that all children in early primary education are taught ”a vigorous programme of phonics work” (Rose.
+2006), to enable them to use phonics as the sole mechanism for decoding print, rather than a ‘balance’ of reading strategies, has had long-term, negative consequences for vast numbers of secondary students.
+This includes many who are articulate and academically able, who scored at or above the expected standard in the ‘end of primary’ reading comprehension test.
+Secondary History teacher Heather Fearn explains:

 https://heatherfblog.wordpress.com/2015/10/28/reading-failure-what-reading-failure/